andrewdalpino/UltraZoom/README.md

 # Ultra Zoom

 A fast single image super-resolution (SISR) model for upscaling images with ultra high-quality.
-Ultra Zoom uses a two-stage "zoom in and enhance" mechanism that uses a fast deterministic upscaling algorithm to upscale the image and then enhances through a residual pathway that operates primarily in the low-resolution subspace of a deep neural network.
+Ultra Zoom uses a two-stage "zoom in and enhance" mechanism that utilizes a fast deterministic upscaling algorithm to upscale the image and then enhances it through a steerable residual pathway that operates primarily in the low-resolution subspace of a deep neural network.

 ## Key Features

-- **Fast and scalable**: Instead of predicting de novo pixels, Ultra Zoom uses a unique "zoom in and enhance" mechanism that combines the speed of deterministic bicubic interpolation with the power of a deep neural network.
+- **Fast and scalable**: Ultra Zoom uses a unique "zoom in and enhance" mechanism that combines the speed of deterministic bicubic interpolation with the power of a deep neural network.

-- **Full RGB**: Unlike many efficient SR models that only operate in the luminance domain, Ultra Zoom operates within the full RGB color domain enhancing both luminance and chrominance for the best possible quality.
+- **Controllable enhancements**: Ultra Zoom integrates channel-wise control modules directly into the architecture, allowing you to finely adjust the amount of denoising, deblurring, and deartifacting to suite your image source.

-- **Denoising and Deblurring**: Removes multiple types of noise and blur making images look crisp and clean.
+- **Full RGB**: Unlike many efficient SR models that only operate in the luminance domain, Ultra Zoom operates within the full RGB color domain enhancing both luminance and chrominance for the best possible image quality.

 ## Demo